Three-age system: The elusive Mesolithic of Hodder Westropp

 These three ages were named respectively the Palaeolithic, the Mesolithic and the Kainolithic.
 He was careful to qualify these by stating:

 Their presence is thus not always an evidence of a high antiquity, but of an early and barbarous state; ...

 Lubbock's savagery was now Westropp's barbarism.
-A fuller exposition of the Mesolithic waited for his book, Pre-Historic Phases, dedicated to Sir John Lubbock, published in 1872.
+A fuller exposition of the Mesolithic waited for his 1872 book, Pre-Historic Phases, which was dedicated to Lubbock.
 At that time he restored Lubbock's Neolithic and defined a Stone Age divided into three phases and five stages.

 The First Stage, "Implements of the Gravel Drift", contains implements that were "roughly knocked into shape".
 His illustrations show Mode 1 and Mode 2 stone tools, basically Acheulean handaxes.
 Today they are in the Lower Palaeolithic.

 The Second Stage, "Flint Flakes" are of the "simplest form" and were struck off cores.
 Westropp differs in this definition from the modern, as Mode 2 contains flakes for scrapers and similar tools.
 His illustrations, however, show Modes 3 and 4, of the Middle and Upper Palaeolithic.
 His extensive lithic analysis leaves no doubt.
 They are, however, part of Westropp's Mesolithic.

 The Third Stage, "a more advanced stage" in which "flint flakes were carefully chipped into shape", produced small arrowheads from shattering a piece of flint into "a hundred pieces", selecting the most suitable and working it with a punch.
 The illustrations show that he had microliths, or Mode 5 tools in mind.
 His Mesolithic is therefore partly the same as the modern.

 The Fourth Stage is a part of the Neolithic that is transitional to the Fifth Stage: axes with ground edges leading to implements totally ground and polished.
 Westropp's agriculture is removed to the Bronze Age, while his Neolithic is pastoral.
 The Mesolithic is reserved to hunters.